Governance — 2023–2026

 3B.
 Nominating a Lay Delegate to the Synod Convention

 The circuit forum will elect one lay delegate and one lay alternate, who will attend the convention in the delegate’s place if he or she is unable, ultimately, to attend.
-It is well to consider that the delegates and alternates elected by the forum must be from different congregations and that none of the other delegates or alternates can be from a congregation served in more than an assisting capacity by the pastoral delegate or alternate.
+It is well to consider that no more than one of the delegates and alternates (pastoral and lay) elected by the forum may be from any given congregation or parish of the circuit (Bylaw 3.1.2.1 [e]).

 An overture is a request, in the form of a proposed resolution, for the Synod convention to undertake some action—for example, to revise the Synod’s Constitution or Bylaws; to speak to or call for study on matters of theological or practical import; to revise the Synod’s mission emphasis and priorities; to address problems or meet opportunities; or to adjust in some way the work the Synod does for and on behalf of its member congregations.